Sarah Haffner: Childhood

 In May 1940 her mother was also interned by the British, both parents now identified as enemy aliens.
 Her parents were deported to the Isle of Man where they were held in separate camps, unable to contact each other.
 Their daughter was permitted to stay with her mother, however.
 Shortly before her mother's release, in October 1940, the child won a baby competition, officially designated as the most beautiful baby in the internment camp.
-The British authorities were beginning to see the irony of locking up large number of German political refugees whose only obvious crime had been to escape from Nazi Germany in order to avoid being killed.
+The British authorities were beginning to see the irony of locking up large numbers of German political refugees whose only obvious crime had been to escape from Nazi Germany in order to avoid being killed.
 Raimund Pretzel had been among the first to be released.
 His recently published book Germany.
 Jekyll & Hyde had resonated with a number of members of the British establishment who had been unable to understand why the author had been locked away.
 Someone else impressed by the book had been David Astor of The Observer (newspaper).
 Sebastian Haffner accepted an offer to write regularly for the paper, initially on a freelance basis.
 The family relocated to London in 1942, their financial position no longer so precarious as when they had arrived in England in 1938.

 Most of her childhood was spent growing up with her family in London.
 Sarah Haffner was very close to her father.
 When she was nine he took her to her first concert.
 The Amadeus Quartet were playing: four fellow refugees from Nazi race-hate, and one of the twentieth century's greatest string quartets.
 They played Schubert's String Quartet No. 13.
 The audience cheered and gave the players a standing ovation.
 Sarah Haffner felt hugely privileged to be present for that occasion, with her father behind her.

 Her eldest (half) brother, Peter, was identified as an artistic talent from a relatively early age, and it was he who drew their parents' attention to Sarah's growing artistic talent.
 In 1953 he recommended that they should use her oil paintings as serious Christmas presents.